database-client/document/README.md

 1. I often receive bad reviews, because some features don't satisfy these users, they don't care how much effort I put into it, and give extremely bad reviews, which makes me sad and angry.
 2. I need money.

-I'm just stating why, not to stop bad reviews, I don't care now.
+I'm just stating why, not to stop bad reviews, my focus now shifts from reviews to software quality.

 ### Feature